 To get to the cave, one needs to hike for more or less an hour from the village.
-It may be an uphill trek along irrigation canals, rice terraces, giant boulders and a river.
-But the wonderful sights along make the hike even more rewarding.
+It may be an uphill trek along irrigation canals, rice terraces, giant boulders, and a river.
+But the wonderful sights make the hike even more rewarding.

-The entrance of the cave is not that big as one may expect.
+The entrance of the cave is not as big as one may expect.
 However, this belies the big chambers contained in the cave.
-The cave itself is the source of a river which flows downstream towards the Fuwaas Falls.
+The cave itself is the source of a river that flows downstream towards the Fuwaas Falls.

 Behold the Beauty of Fuwaas Falls

-According to a local story, the falls was named after a local farmer named Fuwaas.
+According to a local story, the falls were named after a local farmer named Fuwaas.
 One time, Fuwaas was fixing the irrigation dikes atop the falls when he accidentally slipped and dropped to the bottom of the falls.
 Luckily, he survived.
-And the falls was named in remembrance of him.
+And the falls were named in remembrance of him.